mathkimchi/generic-clicker-game/README.md

 ## TODO

 - [ ] Add incrementation (the main gameplay)
+- [ ] Check if the game is thread safe
 - [ ] Add settings page
 - [ ] Autosave
 - [ ] Graphics (just images)